ESA-EarthCODE/portal/pages/ecosystem.md

 <section class="dark-grey">

-## Explore the Open Science Catalog
+## Explore the Open Science Catalogue

 Publishing your research in EarthCODE makes your datasets, workflows, and results discoverable in the Open Science Catalogue, alongside other FAIR and open data from ESA-funded studies and partner initiatives, such as the [ESA-EC Earth System Science Initiative (ESSI)](https://eo4society.esa.int/wp-content/uploads/2021/07/ESSI_brochure2_210527.pdf).